 "High-angle shot capturing intricate rock layers and sandy texture in an arid landscape." by RDNE Stock project / Source: Pexels.

-What are rock layers made of?
+What are rock layers also called?

 TrueFalse